tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     ...
 {% endhighlight %}

-Next, we will add a clear button that wipes everything from the canvas.
+Next, add a clear button that wipes everything from the canvas.
+This requires a new `clearall` variable, as well as some additional code for the `draw()` and `mousePressed()` blocks.

 {% highlight py %}
+...
+clearall = False

 def draw():
     ...